-Graduate A person who has completed all HLGU degree, course, and financial requirements, masters-level program.
+Graduate A person who has completed all HLGU degree, course, and financial requirements, level program.

-A student who has earned a bachelor's degree and is currently enrolled in a Graduate Student or major.
-The typical checklist includes four parts: graduation requirements, general education course requirements, major course requirements (with any professional, support, or core course requirements), and electives courses.
+Graduate Student A student who has earned a bachelor's degree and is currently enrolled in a mastersprovide their advisees with a Graduation Requirements Checklist for a specific degree or major.
+The typical checklist includes four parts: graduation requirements, General Education course requirements, major course requirements (with any professional, support, or core course requirements), and electives courses.

 Graduation A list of course requirements for the completion of a major.
-Faculty advisors degree on this campus.
+Faculty advisors may Checklist degree on this campus.
 See Admissions section.